Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 ---------------------------------------------------
 Yes!
 The :ref:`DIY Guide <diy>` will take you through the setup steps.
 This option is great for people who already own the necessary hardware or who live outside the US and want to save on shipping and customs fees.

-Additionally, embassyOS is available for you to download or build from source under the Start9 Personal Use :ref:`License<license>`, for free.
+Additionally, embassyOS is available for you to download or build from source under the Start9 Personal Use `License <https://start9.com/license>`_, for free.
 The caveat is that you will miss out on the perks that come along with purchasing from us, such as white-glove support, and others, which will grow over time.

 Do I plug my Embassy into my computer?
 ---------------------------------------